ChauTran73/weather-app/README.md

 # TELL-ME-THE-WEATHER.IO

-A simple weather app that summarizes your local weather and let you search for any other location's weather
+A simple weather app that summarizes your local weather and lets you search for any other location's weather

 ## Screenshots:
 Landing/Main Page: